 Thirteen Moons in Motion: A Dreamspell Primer (Section I)

-By José and Lloydine Argüelles (Valum Votan & Bolon Ik)
+By José & Lloydine Argüelles (Valum Votan & Bolon Ik)

 A Season Of Apocalypses: The Gregorian Calendar Unmasked

 Excerpt: To think about the Gregorian calendar is to think about the unthinkable.
 But if you don’t take the time to start thinking about it now, you may forfeit the only time you’ve got… The fact of the matter is that the Mayan calendar contains the teaching of fourth- dimensional time that has eluded modern science, immersed as it is in the unexamined grip of third-dimensional Gregorian time.
 The nub of the Mayan teaching is the application of the 13:20 frequency to the creation and implementation of the Calendar of the Thirteen Moons.